BackstagecrewIS/BackstagecrewIS.github.io/README.md

 Users should be able to navigate the site without difficulty so navigation should be intuitive.

 For the initial build, this site will incorporate:
-* Information about the pub
+* Welcome message and information about the pub
-* A list of available beers
+* A list of regularly available beers
 * A downloadable list of continental beers
 * Some information about the available rooms and facilities
 * Information and directions to the pub with a local map showing the location